UPDATED: FEBRUARY 22, 2023 | 2 MIN READ

 Every home insurance policy has different coverage sections.
 These include:

-- Dwelling coverage covers your house and any structures attached to it such as an attached garage or deck.
+- Dwelling coverage covers your house and any attached structures, such as an attached garage or deck.

-- Other structures coverage covers structures not attached to your house such as a garage or shed.
+- Other structures coverage covers structures not attached to your houses such as a garage or shed.

 - Personal property coverage covers your belongings.